 A version of this column first appeared in the New Philosopher magazine.

-In his excellent new book The Death of the Gods: The New Global Power Grab, the British author and researcher Carl Miller describes the mind-set of a hacker taking control of a digital device.
+In his book The Death of the Gods: The New Global Power Grab, the British author and researcher Carl Miller describes the mind-set of a hacker taking control of a digital device.
 First comes exhaustive attentiveness: learning how something works, its limitations, its imperfections.
 Then comes the quest for a method that can turn these imperfections into vulnerability.
 Finally, you exploit the vulnerability.
 It’s a model of the scientific method in action—and of power grasped via empirical research.
 “Through a mixture of knowledge, skill, perseverance,” writes Miller, “you’ve owned the device!”

 This idea of “owning” something or someone, in the sense of conquest or domination, is central to hacking.
 To hack is to subvert a system, substituting your intentions for those of the designers.
 Hackers have the power to do things that, so far as everyday users of technology are concerned, are not so much forbidden as impossible—because the system itself defines what is possible with absolute authority.

 Most of us can no more sidestep the rules of the software girdling our lives than we can temporarily switch off the force of gravity.
 As hackers would be the first to point out, these protocols are some of the 21st century’s most ubiquitous and coercive structures of power.
 Neither optional nor obvious, they map our relationships with everything from money and property to the state and each other.
 And they come wrapped in a rhetoric of empowerment that is, at best, disingenuous—and at worst deceitful.